meilisearch/documentation/guides/advanced_guides/field_properties.md

 Searchable fields are fields whose attribute is stored in the [searchable-attributes](/references/searchable_attributes.md) list.

 Therefore, the content of a searchable field is used by MeiliSearch to assess the relevancy of a document.
-When a field's attribute is not in the searchable-attribute list, the field will be ignored from searches but remains stored in the server.
+When a field's attribute is not in the searchable-attribute list, the field will be ignored from searches but will remain stored in the server.

 By default, all fields attributes are added to the searchable-attributes list.
 If a new document is ingested and one of its fields is missing from other documents, the latter will automatically be added to the searchable-attributes list.
 [This behavior can be modified](/references/accept_new_fields.md).

 This list can be restricted to a specific set of attributes that you can select in the settings.
-That way, you are able to specify which fields should be ignored by MeiliSearch from searches..
+That way, you are able to specify which fields should be ignored by MeiliSearch from searches.

 ## Displayed attributes